katemartiiin/admin-dashboard/README.md

 For development, you will need Composer, Laravel and Node.js installed in your environment.

+### Default Admins

+This project will generate default admins that are defined in the seeder.

+Admin Zero
+    Username: admin.zero
+    Email: admin_zero@mail.com
+    Password: admin0

+Admin One
+    Username: admin.one
+    Email: admin_one@mail.com
+    Password: admin1

 ### Laravel Installation

 You may install the Laravel installer as a global Composer dependency: